Your extracurricular and co-curricular activities will give you the opportunity to:

 Interviewing a professional in your field of interested to learn about their experience in the career provides insight into the profession as well.

-You can ask professionals to speak to their decision to pursue the career, obstacles they may have encountered along the way, and what they found most beneficial in preparing for their career.
-The interview may lead to additional opportunities, such as shadowing, volunteering, or paid employment in the field.
-Above all, informational interviewing will help you to build your network.
+You can ask professionals about their decision to pursue the career, obstacles they encountered, and what they found most beneficial in preparing for their role.
+The interview may lead to additional opportunities, such as shadowing, volunteering or paid employment in the field.
+Informational interviewing also helps you build your professional network.

 Research